ahartik/tensor-chess/plan.md

 Goal: Build a strong self-learning chess AI.
-Strongest in the world.

 To get there:
   * Repository state must allow boot-strapping of learning